cppis/k8s-tutorials/tutorial.nginx+unixsocket-phpfpm-deployment-using-pv/README.md

-# tutorial: nginx + socket php-fpm deployment using pv
+# tutorial: nginx + unixsocket php-fpm deployment using pv

 Using unix socket for fastcgi_pass in [tutorial: nginx + php-fpm deployment using pv](../tutorial.nginx+phpfpm-deployment-using-pv/README.md).